animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 </div></td>
 <td class="content">'Client' and 'Server' are used here in the context
-of Function execution, which may have a different meaning than client and server in {data-store-name}'s client-server topology.
-While it is common for an application using a <code>ClientCache</code> instance to invoke a Function on one or more {data-store-name} servers in a cluster, it is also possible to execute Functions in a peer-to-peer (P2P) configuration, where the application is a member of the cluster hosting a peer <code>Cache</code> instance.
+of Function execution, which may have a different meaning than client and server in GemFire's client-server topology.
+While it is common for an application using a <code>ClientCache</code> instance to invoke a Function on one or more GemFire servers in a cluster, it is also possible to execute Functions in a peer-to-peer (P2P) configuration, where the application is a member of the cluster hosting a peer <code>Cache</code> instance.
 Keep in mind that a peer member